 7.3 In the event that the Customer disputes an invoice, then the date for payment of the invoice shall be calculated from the date on which the dispute is resolved.

 7.4 If any sum under this Agreement is not paid by the final date for payment then, without prejudice to the parties’ other rights under this Agreement, that sum shall bear interest from the due date until payment is made in full at 3% per annum above the base rate of Barclay’s Bank from time to time.

-7.5 The Supplier can exchange your tickets up to five days prior to the date on your ticket, or alternatively give you credit to use on another show of your choosing.
+7.5 The Supplier can exchange your tickets up to five days prior to the date on your ticket (for groups of up to eight or less), or alternatively give you credit to use on another show of your choosing.
 Tickets must be returned to the Ticket Sales desk.
 Ticket exchanges incur a standard £1 fee, and all credits expire two years after issue.

 7.6 Tickets can be reserved by the Customer without payment for five working days.

 8.1 No change to this Agreement or the Tickets and/or Services supplied under it shall be valid unless made in writing and signed by the parties.

 8.2 The Supplier shall not unreasonably withhold or delay agreement of any change required by the Customer, or the implementation thereof; nor shall the Supplier impose unreasonable conditions (having regard to the other terms of this Agreement) in implementing the change.
 All revision to the Price for any Tickets and/or Services to be provided under this Agreement as a result of such a request shall (to the extent possible) be calculated using the same or equivalent method to that which was used to calculate the Price.
 No variation to the Price shall apply without the prior written approval of the Customer.